 Dogwood weekend is May 6-7, and the theme for this year’s Adams Fiber/Blessing Health System Dogwood Parade is “Community Connections.”
 Parade participants are encouraged to use the theme to show how their businesses and organizations are connected to their clients/members, connected to Quincy, and connected to the world.

-Annual Dogwood events include the Little King and Queen pageant (click here for the registration form), Dogwood Dance, and entertainment in Washington Park.
+New events include family-friendly block parties at St. James Lutheran Church and The Good Samaritan Home, both on Friday night; and the Human Foosball Tournament put on by the Mid-American Military Salute on Saturday.
+Other events include the Little King and Queen pageant (click here for the registration form), ABWA Dogwood Dance, Quincy Preserves’ Spring Home Tour, and the Renovation Concert Series at Washington Theater.
 For food vendor space and miscellaneous entertainment in the park, contact Theresa Godman at (217) 223-4186.
 For craft and art vendor space (click here for the registration form), call Bill Wolters at 223-1563 or Gale Hill at 224-5862.

 ***Dogwood 2017 Schedule: